 An introduction to D3 for people new to programming and web development, published by O’Reilly.
 “Explaining tricky technical topics with aplomb (and a little cheeky humor) is Scott Murray’s forte.
 If you want to dive into the world of dynamic visualization using web standards, even if you are new to programming, this book is the place to start.” - Mike Bostock, creator of D3

-Readings & Pre-Class Quizzes
+Readings & Quizzes

 Weekly homework assignments are going to provide an opportunity to improve your design and programming skills.
 See the homework as an opportunity to learn, and not to “earn points”.
 The homework will be graded holistically to reflect this objective.

-A major part of the lectures will be design sprints.
+A big part of the lectures will be design sprints.
 You will work in groups of 3-4 students to design, implement, and evaluate visualizations for a given topic and pre-defined datasets.
-Design sprints will span over 3-4 weeks, and there will be two design sprints over the course of the semester.
+Design sprints will span 3-4 weeks, and there will be two design sprints over the course of the semester.

 This course can be taken for a letter grade only, there is no pass/fail option.
 The course grade comprises:

 - Labs (5%)

 - Homework Assignments (30%)

 We will map your points to letter grades using the following table:

 - F < 45%

 Your lowest 3 scores on all quizzes will be dropped.